nathan-wick/sous-chef/README.md

 #### Port Forwarding

-Create 2 new port forwarding rules on your network's router with the following values for port `443`:
+Create a new port forwarding rule on your network's router:

 - Service Name: This can be anything, for example, `Development Assistant`
 - External Port: `443`